 If you’re super busy, and who isn’t, I think the holidays or just having someone over for pie is a great time to let your kids run through this fun activity with a friend or relative.
 Treating learning as a game or just experiencing another person’s teaching style helps kids prepare for a big world.
 Or, at the very least, another person can enjoy the hyper energy of a sugared-up kid.
 It’s for a worthy learning cause, right?

-Looking for more Spanish numbers practice or numbers beyond ten?
-Check out more free numbers downloads and printables here.
+Looking for more numbers practice or bigger numbers?
+Check out more free downloads and printables here.
+Looking for numbers in Spanish?